lynnlangit/gcp-ml/README.md

     - for TensorFlow w/GPU - speed test
  - **Scripts** and code samples
     - for BigQueryML in SQL
-    - for AutoML Vision
+    - for AutoML Vision & Natural Language
-    - for AutoML Natural Language
+    - for Datalab (Jupyter-notebooks on GCE)
     - for TensorFlow
         - Docker image
         - Virtual Machine image